 And we're forced to send hundreds of cancer patients out of province every year because we can't service them here.

-Opinion Journal Editorial credits Bush with doing more for the Geneva convention than his Human Rights Organization critics.
+An Opinion Journal Editorial credits Bush with doing more for the Geneva convention than his Human Rights Organization critics.

 And, it the category of "Perfectly obvious to everyone except European Governments, the U.N and Red Cross"